and the calm is deep where the quiet waters flow

-Jiang Cheng looked at him in anger and surprise both.
+Jiang Cheng looked at him in both anger and surprise.
 Before he could say anything, Wen Chao laughed.

-“As if I would let an outsider know where our omega are kept,” he sneered.
+“As if I would let an outsider know where our kunze are kept,” he mocked.
 “Out of my sight now.
 You’ll need your rest come morning, Jiang Wanyin.”

 Lan Wangji stared at him fixedly for a second longer, his gaze as impenetrable as ever.
 Then he turned away before Wei Wuxian had the time to salute.

 Wei Wuxian remembered the words that Lan Wangji had spoken to him the last time they met: “Don’t bow.”

 His anger abated somewhat.

 “You follow my Jiaojiao now, Wei Ying,” Wen Chao crooned, dragging Wei Wuxian out of his stupor.
 “She’ll show you the way.”

 “Even you have some manners, then,” Wei Wuxian said, turning his back to the other disciples.
 “That is a surprise.”